SquadronSyntax/SQL_Window_Functions/README.md

 **join_date:** The date the employee joined the company

-👉 **PURPOSE:** This dataset helps demonstrate the use of SQL Window Functions and other advanced queries as per assignment instructions.
+👉 **PURPOSE:** This dataset helps demonstrate the use of SQL Window Functions.

 **QUERIES AND EXPLANATION**

 The table below shows that the employees table was created successfully and data was inserted correctly: